 You must meet minimum legal requirements when it comes to your company’s JHSC membership.
 However, sometimes the minimum isn’t the “perfect” number of JHSC members.
 So, how do you determine what the right mix of members is?
 Consider the following:

 Your JHSC must not have more management representation than worker representation.

-If your JHSC is uneven with more managers than workers, you must add worker members to the composition.
-Management members must always be less in number than workers, to ensure that workers feel fairly represented by their Joint Health and Safety Committee.
+If your JHSC is uneven with more managers than workers, you must add worker members to the composition, or reduce the number of management members.
+Management members must always be less in number than workers, to ensure that workers feel fairly represented by their JHSC.

 Your JHSC should have worker representation from all areas, departments, shifts, etc.

 If your company has a warehouse, a production floor, an office, and a delivery fleet, your JHSC should ideally have a worker representative from each of these areas, in order to provide a fair representation of your company’s actual workforce.

 If your company is very large, you may require a larger JHSC to get fair representation.